 Because of winter road closures and other accessibility issues, some fjords are easier to visit than others.

-Aurlandsfjord/Nærøyfjord: As mentioned previously, the Aurlandsfjord and Nærøyfjord are a top choice due to their proximity to the Flåm railway and the Oslo to Bergen line.
+Aurlandsfjord/Nærøyfjord: As mentioned previously, the Aurlandsfjord and Nærøyfjord are a top choice due to their proximity to the Flåm railway (a wonderful winter trip!) and the Oslo to Bergen line.

 Booking a Norway in a Nutshell self-guided tour takes the hassle out of planning, although it can be more convenient and cheaper to book your own individual tickets, especially if you want to include overnight stops or add in some other activities.